High Dose Implant Strip (HDIS) – Challengeable process in semiconductor manufacturing

 Photoresist strip after high dose implant strip remains one of the most demanding processes in

 semiconductor industry.
-The challenge is to remove both, the crust (or hardened layer formed during implant) and the soft bulk resist without burning the crust and leave carbonized residues which are very difficult to clean off.
+The challenge is to remove both the crust (or hardened layer formed during implant) and the soft bulk resist without burning the crust and therefore, without leaving carbonized residues which are very difficult to clean off.
 Controlled removal of hardened organic material and untouched resist at low temperature is key to cleanliness.

 Microwave Plasma – Isotropic resist removal with least thermal load

-- The radicals released from the MW assisted plasma guarantee a smooth, pure chemical removal of the damaged resist.
-As a consequence, the thermal load is extremely low which guarantees isotropic resist removal without further carbonization of the damaged resist.
+The radicals released from the microwave assisted plasma guarantee a smooth, pure chemical removal of the damaged photoresist.
+As a consequence, the thermal load is extremely low which guarantees isotropic photoresist removal without further carbonization of the damaged photoresist.

 Radical-only formation results in little to no interaction with the surrounding surface of the plasma chamber, the temperature remains low (Figure 1).
 The pure chemical HDIS-process can be fine-tuned

 for the three steps of the removal process:

 No ions mean no need for additional cooling of the substrate.

 Advantages of radical based post high dose implant strip